 Portfolio Positioning & Market Outlook

-- Portfolio duration increased to 2.86 years at month end due to a decrease in active short positions.
-We continued to maintain a conservative duration posture, as valuations on government bonds continue to look rich.
-We have been decreasing our USD hedge ratio, but the overall level remains high as a reversal in recent inflation softness and a pickup in wage pressures could trigger support for the US dollar.
+- Portfolio duration increased to 1.96 years at month end due to a decrease in active short positions.
+We continue to maintain a conservative duration posture, as valuations on government bonds continue to look rich.
+We slightly increased our USD hedge ratio in expectation of near term dollar strength.

-- The abatement of political risk in Europe and the strength of the European economy should support the performance of euro-denominated corporate credit.
-We are gradually adding to the portfolio’s European credit exposure with an emphasis on the banking sector.
+- We remain overweight investment-grade corporate credit with an emphasis on selective opportunities in the European banking sector.
+Abatement of political risk in Europe and the strength of the European economy should support the performance of euro-denominated corporate credit.

 Currency Exposure (%)